XzenTorXz/ElectroneumGUIWallet/README.md

 4. Contribution

 	Pull-requests and help is always welcome.
-Since I'm not the greatest Phyton developer feel free to ask to take over the project.
 If you want to buy me a beer:

 	ETN: etnjwraRJzdMMDy5zMY1CEaKCHYqn73AvKzKj2MCtLfXDdzoFSQqKHwENYA4gjY7mhRRbko3rbed8JnQnVNrXukV33AymaJNkD